-Additionally, the Facility site is within the Clatskanie Rural Fire Protection District.
+Additionally, the rail branchline is within the Clatskanie Rural Fire Protection District.
 The Board finds pursuant to CCZO 683.B.4 that the proposed on-site fire protection facilities are capable of serving the proposed use.
 Approval from the District is required under Condition 10.
-Applicant

-19. The County approval criteria do not require an evaluation of international impacts from sourcing feedstock.
+19. The approval criteria do not require an evaluation of international impacts from sourcing feedstock.

-A commenter suggested that the Board must consider and Applicant must address the worldwide impacts of sourcing feedstock.
+A commenter suggested that the Board must consider and the Applicant must address the worldwide impacts of sourcing feedstock.
 The Board's approval criteria do not evaluate a project based on the source of the inputs that the private business will use in its industrial process.
-Accordingly, there is nothing in the Board's approval criteria that would prohibit Applicant's Facility based on its use of feedstock or the location of origin of the feedstock.
-As explained above, the County's approval criteria do consider whether the Facility will complement the character of the area, and the Board finds it will.
+Accordingly, there is nothing in the Board's approval criteria that would prohibit the rail branchline based on its transportation of feedstock or the location of origin of the feedstock.

-20. The Board adequately considered whether the rural fire protection service will serve the Facility.
+20. The Board adequately considered whether the rural fire protection service will serve the rail branchline.